🎉Grand Opening: June 2026

 Symptoms and Signs to Be Aware Of

-Following a fall that affects the mouth, certain symptoms may indicate that a tooth has been damaged:
+Following a fall that affects the mouth, certain symptoms may indicate that a tooth has been damaged.
+Recognising these signs can help you decide whether to contact your dental practice.

 Immediate Steps After Breaking a Tooth in a Fall

-• Rinse your mouth gently — with warm water to clean the area and remove any debris
+Rinse your mouth gently with warm water to clean the area.
+Avoid vigorous rinsing, as this may aggravate any bleeding or displace loose tooth fragments.

-• Avoid chewing on the affected side — stick to soft foods until you can see a dentist
+Avoid chewing on the affected side and try to eat soft foods until you are able to see a dentist.
+Avoid very hot or very cold foods and drinks if the tooth is sensitive.

 When Professional Dental Assessment May Be Needed

-• Persistent or worsening pain — that does not respond to over-the-counter pain relief
+• Persistent or worsening pain that does not settle with over-the-counter pain relief

-• A visible crack or fracture line — on the surface of the tooth
+• A visible crack or fracture line running through the tooth

-• Exposure of a pink or red area — which may indicate pulp involvement
+• Exposure of a pink or red area within the broken tooth, which may indicate pulp involvement

-• Swelling of the gum or face — around the affected area
+• Swelling of the gum or face near the affected tooth

-• Increased sensitivity to hot or cold — that was not present before the injury
+• Increased sensitivity to hot or cold that develops after the injury

-• A tooth that feels loose or shifted — from its normal position
+• A tooth that feels loose or has shifted position following the impact

-• Difficulty opening or closing the mouth — which may suggest a jaw injury
+• Difficulty opening or closing the mouth, which may suggest a more significant injury

 How Dentists May Treat a Broken Tooth